This case study looks at how a RIO could be used to pay off an interest-only mortgage.

 They could use a RIO with a fixed interest rate for life.
 Their joint Defined Benefits (final salary) pension payments are also guaranteed, so they'll have the security of knowing they can cover the payments throughout their retirement.

-Even if Pauline, whose income is higher, dies first or goes into long-term care, the spousal benefit rules of her pension scheme apply.
+Even if Pauline, whose income is higher, dies first, the spousal benefit rules of her pension scheme apply.
 This means that Chris would continue to receive half of her pension income plus his own and the state pension.
 Ideally they want to borrow £115,000 to clear the existing mortgage, travel, treat their children and grandchildren and spend more time with them.

 Benefits for Chris and Pauline